 Specifically, in September 2023, we opened "Technology Index" for external use.
 The Technology Index is a system that enables users to easily find and connect with the technology they need by indexing the Group's intellectual property information in easy-to-understand, sensible language that describes the technology's usage scenarios and purposes.
 Taking the Technology Index as a starting point, we will contribute to accelerating the resolution of social issues, including the resolution of global environmental problems, by circulating intangible assets throughout society.

-*1: The flow method (emissions for the entire lifetime of the vehicle are accounted for in the year of sale) is used to calculate the difference in CO2 emissions during running (using) between a gasoline-powered vehicle and an electric vehicle equipped with batteries using our patents.
+*3 The flow method (emissions for the entire lifetime of the vehicle are accounted for in the year of sale) is used to calculate the difference in CO2 emissions during running (using) between a gasoline-powered vehicle and an electric vehicle equipped with batteries using our intellectual property.
+The CO2 emissions from battery production were calculated and subtracted from the total.
+Compared to last year’s estimate, we refined the baseline data—such as fuel efficiency for gasoline vehicles and energy efficiency for electric vehicles—for greater accuracy.
+All graphs were calculated based on the same methodology across all years.

 Counterfeit products that use important corporate assets such as brands and other intellectual property without permission, and piggyback on the brand value built up by the rights holders not only cause quality problems (accidents and injuries) for customers, but also give rise to the following problems for society as a whole and can be an obstacle to the creation of a healthy society.

 Thus, aiming to eliminate counterfeit goods should be considered a Corporate Social Responsibility.
 Our anti-counterfeit policies aim to solve the social issues caused by counterfeit products and protect our customers and intellectual property, including brands.
 In 2019, measures against counterfeit products were added to the Japanese government’s SDGs Action Plan, thanks in part to advocacy from the Panasonic Group.
 At present, we are working in partnership with the Japanese government, other companies, and the governments of other countries at the International Intellectual Property Protection Forum (IIPPF), an industry organization that aims to resolve the counterfeit issue, to take action based on the idea that eliminating counterfeit products will contribute to achieving SDGs.
 Recent trends show a rapid increase in the number of counterfeit goods sold online, in addition to those sold in actual markets.
 Online sales make selling counterfeit products easier globally than conventional retail methods— transactions are made easily and carried out before the buyer ever sees the actual product, meaning that there is an increasing risk that consumers could purchase them by mistake.
 Panasonic Group believes that it is more critical than ever that rights holders work together with consumers to eliminate counterfeit goods and work aiming to create a better world.
-In response to the recent increase in the number of social media users, we are also implementing new initiatives to share information using social networks.
+In recent years, we have begun posting monthly updates regularly on social media to engage with the growing number of users on these platforms.

 In-House Education and External Consumer Awareness-Raising

 We also help raise awareness of intellectual property issues outside the Company.
-One such example is the dispatch of lecturers to HR development training for overseas governmental authorities such as patent office staff upon request by the Japan Patent Office.
+One such example is dispatching lecturers to HR development trainings for overseas governmental authorities such as patent office staff upon request by the Japan Patent Office.
 We also give our unique lectures on intellectual property at Japanese junior high and high schools.
-In addition, to address the issues caused by counterfeit products, we create consumer awareness videos and introduce them on our website.
+In addition, to address the issue caused by counterfeited products, we manufacture the consumer awareness videos and introduce them at our website.

 Consultation & Whistleblowing